Annotum: At last, scholarly publishing with WordPress

 RSS in, RSS out.
 Experimenting with WordPress for scholarly publishing

 My presentation for the RSP event: Doing it differently.
 No slides, just a live demo using the outline below.
-1. WordPress is an excellent feed generator: http://joss.dev.lincoln.ac.uk/2009/04/15/addicted-to-feeds/ 2.
-It’s also an excellent, personal, scholarly CMS http://joss.dev.lincoln.ac.uk/2009/08/25/scholarly-publishing-with-wordpress/ 3.
-If you have an RSS feed, you can create other document types, too http://joss.dev.lincoln.ac.uk/2010/01/04/creating-a-pdf-or-ebook-from-an-rss-feed/ 4.
+1. WordPress is an excellent feed generator: https://joss.dev.lincoln.ac.uk/2009/04/15/addicted-to-feeds/ 2.
+It’s also an excellent, personal, scholarly CMS https://joss.dev.lincoln.ac.uk/2009/08/25/scholarly-publishing-with-wordpress/ 3.
+If you have an RSS feed, you can create other document types, too https://joss.dev.lincoln.ac.uk/2010/01/04/creating-a-pdf-or-ebook-from-an-rss-feed/ 4.
 We conceived a […]

 WordPress: Beyond Blogging!!